Maaaartin/emulator-ts/README.md

     .then(() => null));
 ```

-Allows to genenarate a mouse event
+Allows to generate a mouse event
 at x, y with the given buttonstate using the given device.
 Where device:
 0 = touch screen